 I joined the University of Warwick in 2017 on the A*STAR Research Attachment Programme (ARAP - because the whole thing is a mouthful).
-I am working in the lab of Dr Robert Dallmann and I wish to study the links between circadian rhythms and cancer.
+I am working in the lab of Dr Robert Dallmann studying the links between circadian rhythms and cancer.

 2017-Present: University of Warwick, ARAP PhD in Molecular Biomedicine

-At Warwick I am working within the Chronotherapy Group, my project will involve using the CRISPR/CAS9 technique (a simple yet informative introduction to this can be found here) to edit cancer genomes.
+At Warwick I am working within the Chronotherapy Group, my project involves using the CRISPR/CAS9 technique (a simple yet informative introduction to this can be found here) to edit cancer genomes.
+Using this system I am probing the effect that circadian genes have upon cancer growth and development.

 2014-2017: University of Hull, BSc (Hons) Biology, First Class